papatistos/swhisper/README.md

 ### Local path configuration

-Paths are managed through environment variables loaded from an optional `.swhisper.env` file.
+The scripts are started by simply calling them without any arguments.
+All settings are read from the configuration files and relevant paths are managed through environment variables loaded from an optional `.swhisper.env` file.
 Copy `.swhisper.env.example` to `.swhisper.env` and set the paths that apply to your machine:

 ```bash
 cp .swhisper.env.example .swhisper.env